longthb3112/AIChatApp/README.md

 # AIChatApp

 A demo for using OpenAI to create chat app with history.
+This project contains features:
+* Communicate directly with OpenAI LLM
+* Conversational RAG using Langchain: comunicate with chat app using external source

 ## Getting Started